niksarangi/nikshita-sarangi.github.io/README.md

-# arasgungore.github.io
+# nikshita-sarangi.github.io

 My portfolio website built using HTML, CSS, and JavaScript.
-You can check it out [here](https://arasgungore.github.io).
+You can check it out [here].